 The Pfizer-Pratt University Professor of Political Science, John Aldrich specializes in American politics and behavior, formal theory, and methodology.

-Books he has authored or co-authored include Why Parties; Before the Convention; Linear Probability, Logit and Probit Models; and a series of books on elections, the most recent of which is Change and Continuity in the 2008 and 2010 Elections.
+Books he has authored or co-authored include Why Parties; Why Parties Matter; Before the Convention; Linear Probability, Logit and Probit Models; and a series of books on elections, the most recent of which is Change and Continuity in the 2012 and 2014 Elections.

 His articles have appeared in the American Political Science Review, American Journal of Political Science, Journal of Politics, Public Choice, and other journals and edited volumes.